IIGROUP/MM-CelebA-HQ-Dataset/README.md

 #### Text

-Please download celeba-hq-attribute.txt and run the following script.
+Please download [celeba-hq-attribute.txt](https://github.com/switchablenorms/CelebAMask-HQ) (CelebAMask-HQ-attribute-anno.txt) and run the following script.

 ```Shell
 python create_caption.py
 ```

-Kindly complete the [form](https://forms.gle/U3yBic3XFUrLfdey6) to request the processing script.
 The generated textual descriptions can be found at ./celeba_caption.

+Please fill out the [form](https://forms.gle/U3yBic3XFUrLfdey6) to request the processing script.
+If feasible, please send me a follow-up email after submitting the form to remind me.

 #### Sketch